foraker/system_health/README.md

 end
 ```

-and then define a private instance method `bad_data?` that should return true
+the private instance method `bad_data?` should return true
 when bad data exists.
+Note: this class inherits from `Base`.

 #### SQL monitoring class